 Although the message structures of X12 and EDIFACT are similar, both use different terminologies.
-Messages in both EDI data formats include elements, namely Transaction Set, Functional Group, Interchange, and EDI Document.
+Messages in both EDI data formats include Transaction Set, Functional Group, Interchange, and EDI Document.

-Here is how our EDI managed services provider explains differences –
+Here is how our EDI-managed services provider explains the differences –

-The Functional Group: It is the header that specifies where the message will go, such as a company department.
-There can be multiple messages or transaction sets like invoices and PO. for both the EDI standards, there is a header and a footer segment.
-X12 uses GS and GE for the header and footer respectively.
-EDIFACT uses UNG and UNE for header and footer.
+The header specifies where the message will go, such as a company department.
+There can be multiple messages or transaction sets like invoices and PO.
+For both the EDI standards; there is a header and a footer segment.
+X12 uses GS and GE for the header and footer, respectively.
+EDIFACT uses UNG and UNE for the header and footer.

-The EDI Document: This is an optional segment used in EDIFACT to define characters for terminators and separators in the document.
+This is an optional segment which EDIFACT uses to define characters for terminators and separators in the document.

-Composite Elements comprises two or more elements that are similar to an array and separated by a composite separator symbol.
+Composite Elements comprise two or more elements similar to an array and separated by a composite separator symbol.
 They are available in both standards.
 However, they are rarely used in EDI ANSI X12 and are common in EDIFACT.

-The former uses ASC X12.58 security structures that include compression, authentication, encryption, and assurance to make sure that the EDI files reach their destination in the original format.
+The former uses ASC X12.58 security structures that include compression, authentication, encryption, and assurance.
+This ensures that the EDI files reach their destination in the original format.
 It monitors that there is no tampering with the files and assures the recipient of the original sender.

 - ISO 9735-5 to address message, group, and interchange level security for integrity, authenticity, and non-repudiation of origin.

-- ISO 9735-6 defines authentication and acknowledgment message AUTACK.
+- ISO 9735-6 defines authentication and acknowledgement message AUTACK.